momentum-xyz/docs/docs/explore-the-features/explore-the-features.md

 - **Journey**.
 Your experience inside an Odyssey

 ## Functionality
-Let's see what functionality is at your disposal.
+Let's see some of the main functionalities at your disposal.

 ### Odyssey Creator (World builder mode)